Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/03/load-stress-spike-and-soak-testing.md

 title: 'Load, stress, spike, and soak testing'
 navMenu: false
 pubDate: 2015-03-14T15:59:51+00:00
+bannerImage:
+    src: /img/2015/07/load-stress-spike-soak.png
+    alt: A chart illustrating the difference between different performance testing techniques.
 authors:
     - steve-fenton
 categories:
     - Automation
 tags:
     - Testing
 ---

-This article talks about what I like to call the “Four Ss” of performance testing.
-They don’t actually all begin with “S” – but if reading, writing, and arithmetic can be described as the “Three Rs”, I’m not going to constrain myself either.
+This article talks about what I like to call the "Four Ss" of performance testing.
+They don't actually all begin with "S" - but if reading, writing, and arithmetic can be described as the "Three Rs", I'm not going to constrain myself either.

-Quick aside: it is only really *performance* testing if you are measuring an aspect of performance such as response times, throughput etc – if you run any of these tests without such measures, you aren’t actually performance testing – just testing resilience or failure recovery.
+Quick aside: it is only really *performance* testing if you are measuring an aspect of performance such as response times, throughput etc - if you run any of these tests without such measures, you aren't actually performance testing - just testing resilience or failure recovery.

 So here are the Four Ss?